- Dream away

 Naxos’s most impressive sculptures are in the open air.
 They are one of the most popular attractions on the island.
 Colossal, half-finished statues of young men – Archaic kouri – they have been resting for aeons in the same spot, one in a garden at Melanes, the other overlooking the coast at Apollona.
 Lying, as if waiting, for their creators to come and finish the job.

 Foodies will love Naxos.
 Its outstanding local products make it an unsung gastronome’s treasure trove.
 First, try the cheeses, highly prized by Greeks, such as graviera (similar to gruyere), kefalotiri called arseniko (masculine).
 Second, order some potatoes, preferably fried.
 Their superlative taste and texture come from the island’s potassium-rich sandy shale.
 You may find you like them so much, you’ll order some more for dessert!
 Then, to end your meal, have a glass of kitro, a liqueur distilled from the leaves of the citron (citrus medica), which comes in three versions, green, yellow and clear.

-Apeiranthos, or T’Aperathou, is a jewel among the island’s mountain villages.
+Apeiranthos, or T’Aperathou, is a jewel among the mountain villages of Naxos.
 More than ten centuries have rolled by without substantial changes to its houses, cobbled streets, accents, customs and daily habits.
 The locals still speak Greek in the lilting idiom of their Cretan forefathers, who settled in the village ages ago.
 No doubt they would have no trouble recognising the marble-flagged alleys, vaulted arches, Venetian towers and two-storey stone houses.
 Have a seat in one of the old kafeneions (cafes) and drink in a bit of this unadulterated civilisation.